 Paw and hand preferences are of great interest in behavior and psychology because they are an indication that one side of the brain is more active than another.
 A preference for using the right side of the body (hand or paw) is associated with a more active left side of the brain while a preference for using the left side of the body indicates more activity in the right side of the brain.
 (Each side of the body is controlled by the opposite side of the brain.)

 The relative activity of one hemisphere of the brain compare to the other matters because the two hemispheres of the brain have different functions related to emotional processing.
 The exact distribution of brain function across the two sides is still being explored.
-In general, the left hemisphere is more heavily engaged in processing positive emotions such as happiness, excitement and affection as well as anything familiar while the left hemisphere is more active in dealing with novel things and negative emotions like fear and sadness.
+In general, the left hemisphere is more heavily engaged in processing positive emotions such as happiness, excitement and affection as well as anything familiar while the right hemisphere is more active in dealing with novel things and negative emotions like fear and sadness.
 Since many behavioral issues are a result of fear, anxiety and various types of emotional reactivity, an animal’s emotional tendencies are likely to influence their propensity to develop certain behavioral issues.
 Since paw preference is associated with emotional tendencies, it is unsurprising that some behavior problems have been linked with paw preference patterns.

 There is a large body of research on lateralization of brain function, which is often studied indirectly via paw and hand preferences.
 Previous research in dogs has shown differences such as a greater frequency of stranger-directed aggression in left-pawed dogs than in right-pawed or ambilateral dogs and also that being right-pawed was associated with being more calm and exhibiting lower arousal in response to strangers and new things.
 Ambilateral dogs have been documented to be more reactive to loud noises than dogs with a paw preference.
 Interestingly, humans who are ambidextrous are more prone to develop PTSD than people who favor one hand over the other.